recipient.released

 recipient.hard_bounced

-The event data includes a detail property with additional information about the bounce.
+The data.detail property contains the bounce reason from the remote email server.
 You can view further details, such as SMTP responses, in the Dashboard.

-If a signer’s email address hard bounces, you cannot send additional requests to that signer.
-To proceed, use the Replace Recipient endpoint to remove the affected signer from the envelope and add a new signer with a valid email address.
+After a hard bounce, you cannot resend to this recipient.
+Use the Replace Recipient endpoint to assign a new person with a valid email address.

 JSON